Hasitha1405/computational-materials-internship/README.md

 This repository contains the tasks and notes from my internship.
 Each section is linked to a Jupyter Notebook on GitHub.

-As part of my learning, I also implemented the Linear Planar model using Python, which is linked below.
+As part of my learning, I also implemented the Linear Planar model using Python, and Phase-Field modeling in Microsim.

 ## What I Learned ✅